 - Lin/Log - a hybrid scaling that is perfectly linear below a user defined transition point, and purely logarithmic above it.

-A great features is that gates can be drawn in any scale, and displayed appropriately in any other scale.
-Notice how the straight lines of the polygon gate in linear space become curved when displayed in log space.
+Rest assured that in FCS Express, gates drawn in any scale are displayed appropriately in any other scale.
+Notice how the straight lines of the polygon gate in linear space become curved when displayed on a non-native scale such as log space.
 The reflects the non-intuitive mapping of the linear to logarithmic coordinates.